 Trek is a title sponsor on the world cycling tour with the Trek Segafredo team.

 Although Cannondale has been around since 1971, it didn’t start manufacturing bike frames until the early 1980s.

 The company, which was named after a rail station across the street from its factory, got its start making bags and other apparel for bicycles.
 The company pioneered the first bike trailer with its Bugger trailer.

 Since then, Cannondale has become one of the most highly regarded bicycle manufacturers in the world.
 The company’s credited as a pioneer in the development of aluminum frames, having launched its first aluminum-framed bike all the way back in 1983.

 Today, the company’s known for its Synapse line of endurance road bikes, its CAAD aluminum bikes, and its carbon racing bike, the SuperSix Evo.
-Its top of the line road racing bike is the SuperSix Evo racing bike, which is ridden by the EF Education First pro cycling team.
+Its top of the line road racing bike is the SuperSix Evo racing bike ridden by the EF Education First pro cycling team.

-With more than 6.5 million bikes sold and nearly $2 billion in revenue each year, Giant is the biggest bike manufacturer in the world.
+With more than 6.5 million bikes sold and nearly $2 billion in revenue each year, Giant is the world’s biggest bike manufacturer.